NickTikhonov/scripts/README.md

 # scripts

-Useful scripts for hackathons/etc
+Useful scripts

-- FlaskInstall: install Apache2 + WSGI + Flask on a new server with one script
+- FlaskInstall: install Apache2 + WSGI + Flask on a new server
+- FreeWifi: automatically re-use 15 minutes of free WiFi on some UK trains
+- MacSetup: series of scripts for configuring new Mac computers